Women's Reproductive Health, Mexico

 Accommodations & Homestays

 Participants stay with homestay families, chosen and screened by the CFHI Local Coordinator, nearly all of whom have been working with CFHI for many years.
 Homestays are located in Bacocho and Rinconada, both middle to upper class residential neighborhoods, as well as El Centro, a busy part of town where many Puerto natives reside.
 All homestays are located in close proximity to the language school, allowing participants to walk to language classes and meetings with ease, and accessible to public transportation to travel to and from clinical rotations.

-CFHI participants are frequently housed with others in the same homestay to share in the experience, but will always have their own room.
-All homestays, as well as the language school, have reliable wifi access, although speeds may vary.
-If you are traveling with your partner or prefer more private accommodations, such as an individual apartment, please reach out to firstname.lastname@example.org to discuss options and pricing.
+CFHI participants are frequently housed with others in the same homestay to share in the experience, but will always have their own bed.
+Most homestays, as well as the language school, have reliable wifi access, although speeds may vary.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
 Accommodation includes two meals per day.
 Puerto has a diverse selection of restaurants, ranging from inexpensive and casual to more formal and pricier options.
 This is an aspect of Puerto to be enjoyed, as the food scene is noteworthy (for all palates and preferences) and worth exploring.